skillcadet/blog/extras/Porting-a-node-manager-to-Python.md

 Build a new record requires setting all the variables that make up a node.
 Then, create the node root directory and the log directory, copy the current antnode binary to the root directory and set them up to be owned by the node operator (ant).
 Next, create the service definition file and reload systemd configuration.

-Finally, create start_systemd_node and enable_firewall with performs those operations and sets the node status to RESTARTING.
+Finally, create start_systemd_node and enable_firewall which performs those operations and sets the node status to RESTARTING.

 With this in place, my missing node numbers fill in and the NodeCap is reached.